Oxnumb/Oxnumb/README.md

 - 👋 Hi, I’m @Oxnumb
 - 👀 I’m interested in ...G
 - 🌱 I’m currently learning ..ddlll
-- 💞️ I’m looking to collaborate on dfsg
+- 💞️ I’m looking to collaborate on dfsgm
 - 📫 How to reach me luy
 ds
 <!---